SMC One: The Gilson Seminar in...

 What about Silicon Valley—when do I go?

-The course includes a one-week international learning experience in Silicon Valley over Reading Week 2019, February 18 to 22.
+The course includes a one-week international learning experience in Silicon Valley over Reading Week 2020.
 You will visit some of the legendary global symbols of world-changing innovation and the creative giants of the world’s tech economy.

 Good news.
 All students admitted to the McLuhan Seminar in Creativity and Technology receive room and board at no cost.
 Students are responsible for their own airfare and incidentals.

 In advance of the trip, you will receive more detailed information as well as safety training and other preparation.